itsvishnu4/multi-agent-billing-system/README.md

 3 Install dependencies: pip install -r requirements.txt on Mac

-4 Create a .env file with your own API key: API_KEY=your_key_here
+4 Make a copy of the .env.example file and add your own API key: API_KEY=your_key_here

 5 Run python main.py

-6 NEVER commit .env file.
+6 NEVER commit the .env file.
 It contains your personal API key.

 ## How to Use
 On the first run, enter patient and service information.
 This info will be saved to a local billing.db file by member ID.
 On future runs, entering the same member ID will allow you to reuse the saved data instead of re-entering everything.